Acrylic125/AcrylicMinecraftUtils/README.md

 </ul>

 <p>
   <b>NOTE:</b> This is a private project.
 If you have been invited to this project, you may use this as you wish.
 But please do not publicize this or claim it as your own.
-Any credit as is appreciated but not required.
+Any credit is appreciated but not required.

 If you wish to contribute to this project, please feel free to.
 Any inqueries, please contact me on Discord Acrylic#3129.
 </p>